Heidi Fleiss: Personal life and other legal issues

 After completing treatment for substance abuse, Fleiss briefly became engaged to Dennis Hof, owner of Nevada's Moonlite BunnyRanch.

 Fleiss said in 1994 that she is a vegetarian.

 In August 2013, Nevada police found nearly 400 marijuana plants growing at her home in Pahrump, Nevada, but did not arrest Fleiss and submitted their report to the district attorney's office.

 In 2022, Fleiss announced that she would be moving to Missouri after someone shot one of her parrots with a pellet gun.

-In media
+Depictions in media

-In 1993, Fleiss became a prototype for the character of Lauren Ethridge in Season 2 of Melrose Place (played by Kristian Alfonso).
+In 1993, Fleiss became the prototype for the character of Lauren Ethridge in Season 2 of Melrose Place (played by Kristian Alfonso).

+In 1996, Fleiss was portrayed by Tricia Leigh Fisher in the television film The Making of a Hollywood Madam.

+Fleiss was portrayed by Jamie-Lynn Sigler in the 2004 television film Call Me: The Rise and Fall of Heidi Fleiss.

 In 2021, composer Billy Recce released his musical theater concept album "Little Black Book" about Fleiss' story, co-conceived by director Will Nunziata.
 In 2025, "Little Black Book" was produced at the Bowery Ballroom, starring Tony-Nominee Orfeh, directed by Kristin Hanggi.

-In 2022, Fleiss was the subject of HeidiWorld: The Heidi Fleiss Story, an iHeartRadio podcast produced, written and hosted by Molly Lambert.
+In 2022, Fleiss was the subject of HeidiWorld, an iHeartRadio podcast produced, written and hosted by Molly Lambert.

-She will be played by Aubrey Plaza in an upcoming biopic.
+Aubrey Plaza will portray Fleiss in the upcoming unauthorized independent film The Heidi Fleiss Story.